unicode-org/cldr/docs/ldml/tr35-keyboards.md

 >
 > Parents: [reorders](#Element_reorder)
 > Children: _none_
-> Occurence: required, multiple
+> Occurrence: required, multiple
 >
 > </small>

 _Attribute:_ `from` (required)

 > This attribute follows the `transform/@from` attribute and contains a string of elements.
-Each element matches one character and may consist of a codepoint or a UnicodeSet (both as defined in UTS#35 section 5.3.3).
+Each element matches one character and may consist of a codepoint or a UnicodeSet (both as defined in UTS #35 section 5.3.3).

 _Attribute:_ `before`